 It was mid-August 2015, in the conference room we named Battery after a private social club that one of our investors built.
 This was “Curtis Day,” the day we were trying to close our new CEO, who was with us for a final round interview.
-I was last to present, and my topic was Scripted’s culture.
+I was last to present, and my topic was Scripted culture.

-I wrote about this in Inc. three years ago.
+I wrote about this mistake three years ago.
 It’s still true.
 I loved working with Sunil and Zak back when we started Scripped (yes that’s Scripped, our online screenwriting app), but oy, we should have had a fourth person who could actually build the product.
 Or one of us should have learned how, but that wasn’t practical at the time.

 By not having a technical founder, we were forced to fundraise.
 Right out of the gates, we didn’t have the option to bootstrap.
 We had to raise money.
 This is so important.
 Always bootstrap if you can bootstrap.
 Always.